David A. Kessler: Background

-After graduation from Amherst College in 1973, Kessler studied medicine at Harvard University, obtaining an M.D. degree in 1979.
-While at Harvard, Kessler obtained a J.D. degree in 1977 from the University of Chicago Law School.
-While serving his residency in pediatrics at Johns Hopkins Hospital in Baltimore, he worked as a consultant to Republican senator Orrin Hatch from Utah, particularly on issues relating to the safety of food additives, and on the regulation of cigarettes and tobacco.
+During his residency in pediatrics at Johns Hopkins Hospital in Baltimore, he was a consultant to Republican senator Orrin Hatch of Utah, particularly on the safety of food additives and on the regulation of cigarettes and tobacco.
 From 1984 to 1990, Kessler simultaneously ran a 431-bed teaching hospital in New York City and taught at the Columbia Law School and the Albert Einstein College of Medicine.